ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference.md

 In other words, dispersion for a set of values.
 Returns `Float64`.

+!!! note "Note"
-Function uses numerically unstable algorithm.
+    This function uses numerically unstable algorithm.
 If you need [numerical stability](https://en.wikipedia.org/wiki/Numerical_stability) in calculations, use the `varPopStable` function.
 It works slower, but provides lower computational error.

 ## stddevSamp(x) {#stddevsampx}

 The result is equal to the square root of `varSamp(x)`.

+!!! note "Note"
-Function uses numerically unstable algorithm.
+    This function uses numerically unstable algorithm.
 If you need [numerical stability](https://en.wikipedia.org/wiki/Numerical_stability) in calculations, use the `stddevSampStable` function.
 It works slower, but provides lower computational error.

 ## stddevPop(x) {#stddevpopx}

 The result is equal to the square root of `varPop(x)`.

+!!! note "Note"
-Function uses numerically unstable algorithm.
+    This function uses numerically unstable algorithm.
 If you need [numerical stability](https://en.wikipedia.org/wiki/Numerical_stability) in calculations, use the `stddevPopStable` function.
 It works slower, but provides lower computational error.

 ## topK(N)(x) {#topknx}